-- use of bio-swales and ponds covering 400m2 for toxics removal from stormwater prior to entering Caddies Creek
+- Use of bio-swales and ponds covering 400m2 for toxics removal from stormwater prior to entering Caddies Creek.

-- gross pollutant traps to filter stormwater
+- Gross pollutant traps to filter stormwater.

-- planting of more than 130,000 trees and plants, with greater than 80% being indigenous
+- Planting of more than 130,000 trees and plants, with more than 80% being indigenous.

-- limiting the size of the rainwater collection tank to maintain the environmental flows within Caddies Creek
+- Limiting the size of the rainwater collection tank to maintain the environmental flows within Caddies Creek.

-- a ‘Secret Garden’ providing insulation, stormwater management and an extension to green space
+- A ‘Secret Garden’ providing insulation, stormwater management and an extension to green space.

-- working with the existing site topography and vegetation to minimise the project’s impact
+- Working with the existing site topography and vegetation to minimise the project’s impact.

-- communicating messages on stormwater grates to educate visitors and staff on the importance of considering what we put down the drain for the benefit of the flora and fauna in the area
+- Communicating messages on stormwater grates to educate visitors and staff on the importance of considering what we put down the drain for the benefit of the flora and fauna in the area.

-Highpoint Shopping Centre
+Development focus: Highpoint Shopping Centre

 Specific targets were set to minimise impact on biodiversity for:

-- stormwater management incorporating Water Sensitive Urban Design (WSUD).
+- Stormwater management incorporating Water Sensitive Urban Design (WSUD).

 Further to the construction impacts, the significant tract of land surrounding Highpoint provided opportunity to improve the biodiversity of the green spaces.
 Attributes of the green spaces included:

-- Native and endemic species used for the majority of the new landscaping planted
+- Native and endemic species used for the majority of the new landscaping planted.